 It promises ‘luxury for the curious’, and this independent boutique hotel on a grand neoclassical street does not disappoint.
-The Grade I listed building has been given a ‘stylish’, ‘quirky’ make-over, with copious chandeliers and statement lighting, displays of brass instruments, dinky handbags, plates, kaleidoscopes … ‘Fabulously helpful’ staff are clearly happy in their work.
+The Grade I listed building has been given a ‘stylish’, ‘quirky’ make-over, with copious chandeliers and statement lighting, displays of brass instruments, dinky handbags, plates.
+‘Fabulously helpful’ staff are clearly happy in their work.
 Some compact bedrooms on the top ‘Artists’ Floor’ have a bespoke mural.
 Themed deluxe doubles have exotic bird wallpaper on the ceilings, parrot lamps.
 Coach House rooms, behind a mock-Gothic facade, sport muted shades, bright splashes of colour and larky artwork, a rain shower, perhaps a bath, mood lighting.
-Toiletries are by Bamford and 100 Acres.
-In The Dispensary, with its antique apothecary cabinets, breakfast choices include organic porridge, eggy bread with forest fruits and vanilla mascarpone, eggs Florentine.
-At dinner, chef Matt Gillard’s dishes range from simple beer-battered hake goujons and burgers, to exotic panko king prawn and squid, miso mayo, gochujang chilli sauce, burnt lime.
+Toiletries are by 100 Acres.
+In The Dispensary, with its antique apothecary cabinets, breakfast choices include organic porridge, blueberry pancakes with maple syrup and eggs Florentine.
+At dinner, chef Matt Gillard’s dishes range from traditional Bath chaps and salt-baked Wiltshire beetroot to his take on chicken Kiev, local dry-aged Stokes Marsh Farm steaks and heritage squash gnocchi with Wiltshire ewe’s curd, toasted pine nuts and brown butter sauce.
 ‘A must-stay hotel’, a reader writes, a far cry from its dour days as a temperance hotel for Second World War veterans.

 15 Great Pulteney Street

 40. 8 in coach house, 1 suitable for disabled.

 all year, all-day menu in bar, restaurant open daily for breakfast, dinner Tues-Sat, brunch on Sun.